calebljl/CODE_EXP_project1/git_commands.md

 `git branch testing`
 create a new branch

+- before creating new branch, save, add, commit changes to current branch
+- IF NEW BRANCH CREATED WITH EXISTING CHANGES, they will be associated with that new branch only (and will not be in the working directory of the parent branch anymore)

 `git switch testing`
 switch to that branch

-alternative: `git checkout testing` but `switch` is recommended
+- alternative: `git checkout testing` but `switch` is recommended
-must commit / stash all changes before you're allowed to switch to diff branch
+- must commit / stash all changes before you're allowed to switch to diff branch

 `git checkout -b testing`
 to create new branch and switch to it at the same time